Electoral system: Proportional systems

-Party-list proportional representation is the single most common electoral system and is used by 80 countries, and involves voters voting for a list of candidates proposed by a party.
-In closed list systems voters do not have any influence over the candidates put forward by the party, but in open list systems voters are able to both vote for the party list and influence the order in which candidates will be assigned seats.
+Party-list proportional representation is the single most common electoral system and is used by 80 countries, and involves seats being allocated to parties based on party vote share.

+In closed list systems voters do not have any influence over which candidates are elected to fill the party seats, but in open list systems voters are able to both vote for the party list and for candidates (or only for candidates).
+Voters thus have means to sometimes influence the order in which party candidates will be assigned seats.
 In some countries, notably Israel and the Netherlands, elections are carried out using 'pure' proportional representation, with the votes tallied on a national level before assigning seats to parties.
-However, in most cases several multi-member constituencies are used rather than a single nationwide constituency, giving an element of geographical representation; but this can result in the distribution of seats not reflecting the national vote totals.
-As a result, some countries have leveling seats to award to parties whose seat totals are lower than their proportion of the national vote.
+(There are no district seats, only at-large.)
+However, in most cases several multi-member constituencies are used rather than a single nationwide constituency, giving an element of geographical or local representation.
+Such may result in the distribution of seats not reflecting the national vote totals of parties.
+As a result, some countries that use districts have leveling seats that are awarded to some of the parties whose seat proportion is lower than their proportion of the vote.
+Levelling seats are either used at the regional level or at the national level.
+Such mixed member proportional systems are used in New Zealand and in Scotland.
+(They are discussed below.)